Executive Chairman & Chief Executive Officer

 Steve received a bachelor’s degree in accounting from The College of New Jersey and an MBA in finance from Rutgers University.
 He currently serves on corporate boards with representation on audit, compensation and governance committees.

-Randall joined BlackBerry in August 2018 to assume oversight of the company’s worldwide legal affairs, including litigation, M&A, government relations, public policy, regulatory compliance, licensing, contracting and IP guardianship, as well as Global Corporate Security for BlackBerry Ltd.
+Randall Cook joined BlackBerry in August 2018 to assume oversight of the company’s worldwide legal affairs, including litigation, M&A, regulatory compliance, contracting and IP guardianship, as well as Global Corporate Security for BlackBerry Ltd.

 Randall has a wide range of expertise as an award-winning technology company general counsel, and a track record of success going back 25 years in public and private companies, private practice and U.S. Government service.
 Immediately prior to BlackBerry, he was General Counsel for software-maker Calypso Technology.
 That followed more than 13 years at Advent Software, where he served as Senior Vice President, General Counsel and Corporate Secretary, and where his legal department was recognized as a national Best Legal Department finalist by Corporate Counsel magazine and Best Legal Department for M&A among emerging companies by the Recorder.